Are you looking for the latest cutting-edge technology in the metal plate laser cutting market? Look no further than ultra-high power fiber lasers!

 We selected a 100 µm fiber core diameter as it provides a cutting speed 10-25% faster than a 150 µm fiber core.

 Cutting carbon steel with air as auxiliary gas

 Fig. 2: Schematic diagram of cutting speed and power of carbon steel slag free air cutting

 Faster cutting speed

-In the high-end market, the acceleration of the ultra-high power laser cutting machine can reach 6G at most, and its mechanical design can ensure that there is no obvious deviation in the cutting path.
+In recent years, the maximum acceleration of laser cutting machines has increased from 1G to 3G to accommodate higher laser power.
+In the high-end market, the acceleration of ultra-high power laser cutting machines can reach 6G at most, and their mechanical design ensures no noticeable deviation in the cutting path.

 Reduce the processing cost of unit parts and realize rapid return on investment